top of page

 Choosing to Set It Down

-If worry is causing more harm than help, it may be time to set it down—even if just for a moment.
-Everyone deserves a mind that feels lighter and more at ease.
+If worry is causing more harm than good, we can choose to set it down, even if just for a moment.

 Pros and Cons of Worrying